Sri Lanka to harness wasted rainwater for crops, power

 The aim is to help the dry zone better manage its water supply for power generation and farming.

 “Rain patterns have been changing and the dry zone is getting less water now,” said S Shanmugasivanathan, a senior official with the Department of Irrigation.
-“We need to optimize water usage.”
+“We need to optimise water usage.”

 Mean annual rainfall across Sri Lanka is 2,000 mm, of which the dry zone gets half or less.
 Most of the farming done there relies on irrigation, using small water tanks that are filled from the region’s larger reservoirs.